 Maintenance of ALPR systems:

-ALPR operators shall not attempt to modify the ALPR equipment or software operating system without permission from the RTCC or Mobile Support .
+ALPR operators shall not attempt to modify the ALPR equipment or software operating system without permission from the RTCC or Mobile Support. .

 ALPR camera lenses may be cleaned with glass cleaner and a soft nonabrasive cloth.